-Trump: Send military to U.S.-Mexico border until wall built
+National Guard part of Trump's Mexico border strategy: White House

 Democratic Senator Brian Schatz said Trump should have to seek approval from Congress for any such troop deployment.
 “We should put that new law to a vote in the Senate,” he said on Twitter.
 “I predict fewer than 20 votes.”

-Representative Francis Rooney, a Republican member of the House Foreign Affairs Committee, said there was a risk of increased violence.

-“These people should be stopped at the border and vetted out, just the normal process, and we should have plenty of agents down there to do that,” Rooney told CNN.

-Reporting by Steve Holland; Additional reporting by Susan Heavey, Makini Brice, Amanda Becker, Richard Cowan and Phil Stewart in Washington; Karen Freifeld in New York and the Mexico City newsroom; Writing by John Whitesides; Editing by Kevin Drawbaugh and Grant McCool
+Reporting by Steve Holland; Additional reporting by Susan Heavey, Makini Brice, Amanda Becker, Richard Cowan, Eric Beech, Mohammad Zargham and Phil Stewart in Washington; Karen Freifeld in New York and the Mexico City newsroom; Writing by John Whitesides; Editing by Kevin Drawbaugh and Grant McCool